 Online Money Transfer Services

-If you want to save the most on transfer fees and transfer times, use an online money transfer service.
+If you want to save the most on fees and get your money there quickly, use an online money transfer service.
+These services have grown considerably since I first published this guide, and they’re now the default choice for most expats.

-You also need to have a bank account in Thailand to receive money into.
+You also need a bank account in Thailand to receive money into.

-Let’s take a look at three popular online money transfer services — Wise and Remitly.
+Let’s take a look at two popular online money transfer services: Wise and Remitly.

 Wise

 Wise lets you send money to Thailand with no hidden fees.
 What you see upfront is what you pay.
-This is probably the most well-known of all of these providers.
+It’s probably the most well-known of all these providers.

-Wise charges 0.5 percent to 2 percent of the transfer amount, depending on the source of currency.
+Wise charges 0.5 percent to 2 percent of the transfer amount, depending on the source currency.

 For example, one of my employees transferred US$1,605.95 to Thailand using Wise.
-They charged him US$18 in transfer fees and gave him a mid-market exchange rate.
+He paid US$18 in transfer fees and got the mid-market exchange rate.

-This means with an exchange rate of about 33 baht to the dollar (at the time of the transfer), he got THB52,402.35 in his Thai bank account.
+With an exchange rate of about 33 baht to the dollar at the time of the transfer, he received THB52,402.35 in his Thai bank account.

 Remitly